-Le Crocodile is well-known for the size of its menu; pages and pages of cocktails are available for EUR8 apiece, and every night before midnight, the prices drop to EUR6.
+Le Crocodile is well-known for the size of its menu; pages and pages of cocktails are available for cheap apiece, and every night before midnight, the prices drop to rock-bottom.
 The waiter leaves a pen and paper at your table so that you can record your own order from the vast selection of choices.
-Regulars hang out here until dawn - maybe they're trying to taste every cocktail on the menu? -Emily Monaco
+Regulars hang out here until dawn - maybe trying to taste every cocktail on the menu!

 La Machine du Moulin Rouge is a swanky and eccentric concert venue that doubles up as a nightclub and is one of the most-visited hotspots in the nightlife of Paris.
 Three separate areas, namely the 750-seater concert hall, a club that can accommodate 400 patrons, and the American bar with a holding capacity of 250 people, are all open for enjoying endless nights of partying.
 Electrifying DJ performances, contemporary concerts spanning various genres like rock, electro, pop and theme nights and dance nights attract the hip and young crowd of Paris.

 The Bombardier, a real English pub serving real English ale, brings British pub culture to the heart of Paris.
 Even the tables on the terrace resemble pub-garden-style picnic benches rather than the more traditional pavement café variety.
 They boast a view out onto the dome of the Panthéon; guests are almost in the shadow of St Paul's Cathedral.
 The beer is reasonably priced, pub-grub is served from mid-day to 2.30p, and there's a choice of three TVs showing the best of British sports.
 The Bombardier is a good place to watch a crunch match or simply sit with a pint and read an English newspaper.